What are some basic options available through Australian Internships’ Program in Australia?

 The internship fee includes all expenses associated with the arrangement of the internship, supply of the necessary documents to gain visa approval for the internship, support and assistance with the visa application, regular counseling support services for the duration of your internship, monthly newsletters, regular events in selected locations and supply of the Internship Certificate of Completion and the Intern Performance Report from your Host Organisation.

 Is the application fee refundable?

-The application fee of AUD$500 is a non-refundable administration fee for the services provided by Australian Internships to process your application and commence work arranging your internship in the field of your choice.
+The application fee is a non-refundable administration fee for the services provided by Australian Internships to process your application and commence work arranging your internship in the field of your choice.

 Can I get credit with my University for the Internship in Australia?